-The IEA Energy Training and Capacity Building Programme offers interactive training across a diverse range of topics.
+The IEA Energy Training and Capacity Building Programme offers interactive training across a range of topics.
 It features a variety of formats from group training (workshops and short courses) to individual work placements (secondments).
-Training is offered both at the IEA in Paris, and in host countries, as agreed in advance.
-In either case, we aim to establish on-going working relationships with participating countries for continual capacity building, as well as two-way information exchange.
+Training is offered both at the IEA headquarters, in Paris, and in host countries, as agreed in advance.
+In either case, the aim is to establish ongoing working relationships with participating countries for continual capacity building, as well as two-way information exchange.

-IEA training is targeted at central government officials and key national stakeholders, such as executive agencies and private sector organisations.
-Some courses are intended for narrow experts (e.g. energy statistics), whilst others are targeted at a diverse audience of middle to senior level managers and policy makers.
-By learning about the IEA’s approaches and methodologies, which enjoy an international reputation for quality and rigour, participating countries will be better equipped to pursue their national energy aspirations and to align themselves to the global context and trends.
+IEA training is targeted at central government officials and key national stakeholders, such as executive agencies and private-sector organisations.
+Some courses are intended for specific experts (e.g. energy statistics), while others are targeted at a diverse audience of middle- to senior-level managers and policy makers.
+By learning about IEA approaches and methodologies, which enjoy an international reputation for quality and rigour, participating countries will be better equipped to pursue their national energy aspirations and to align themselves to the global context and trends.

 All training is delivered in English (interpretation in another language is possible in special cases).